Can I remortgage with bad credit?

 You can help your case by taking steps to improve your credit rating before applying for a remortgage by:

-• correcting any errors on your credit record,
+• Correcting errors on your credit report

-• closing any credit accounts that you no longer use,
+• Closing any unused credit accounts

-3. Make sure you are registered on the electoral roll.
+3. Make sure you are registered on the electoral roll; this helps to confirm your identity and improve your credit score.

 For more suggestions as to how you can repair your credit rating, check out our simple tips page.